surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge-XT.md

 **Wide** filter block configurations)

 **Send FX 1/2 or 3/4 Level** – Send levels to send slot 1 to 4 (scene parameters).
-To display send 3/4 levels, simply select one of those send FX units in the unit selector (see [Effect Unit Selector](#effect-unit-selector)).
+To display the send 3/4 levels, simply select one of those send FX units in the unit selector (see [Effect Unit Selector](#effect-unit-selector)).

 # Modulation/Routing